mkirste/io200/README.md

 ## Installation

 ### Automatic Installation
-Upload the installation file to your webspace and open the following URL in your browser: www.yourwebsite.com/install.php
+Upload the installation file (install.php) to your webspace and open the following URL in your browser: www.yourwebsite.com/install.php

 ### Manual Installation
 Download IO200 Distribution and follow the [manual installation steps](https://www.io200.com/documentation#installation-manual) in the documentation.
 <br /><br />

 ## Requirements
-Domain name, webspace supporting PHP 7.3 or higher, MySQL or MariaDB database
+Domain name, webspace supporting PHP 7.4 or higher, MySQL or MariaDB database
 <br /><br />

 ## Resources